-This recipe is wonderful to keep your edges under control whenever you feel like it without having to compromise on ingredients you don't care for, and dry out your hair in the process.
-It's also important to note that ascorbic is a wonderful preservative for natural hair care products and is not linked to any major health risks such as cancer.
-However, some individuals may suffer from allergic reactions to it, which typically include itchiness, headaches, and skin rashes.
+This recipe is wonderful to keep your edges under control whenever you feel like it without compromising on ingredients you don’t care for, drying out your gorgeous hair in the process.
+It’s also important to note that ascorbic is a wonderful preservative for natural hair care products and is not linked to any major health risks such as cancer.
+However, some individuals may suffer from allergic reactions to it, which typically include itchiness, headaches and skin rashes.

 Symptoms of Ascorbic Acid Allergies: